What is the GAMA 2016 Aviation Design Challenge?

 How do I register?

-Teachers interested in the contest should register using the attached form and e-mail it to STEMcompetition@gama.aero immediately, as space is limited to the first 100 high schools.
+Teachers interested in the contest should complete the registration form below and send it to STEMcompetition@gama.aero immediately, as space is limited to the first 100 high schools.
 Only one teacher per high school may register.
 Each team must have four students to be eligible for the competition, and each team must include at least one male student and at least one female student.
-Registration officially closes on February 13, 2015.

 Can I learn more about the contest?